 A selection of luxurious tableware from a painting excavated at Pompeii.
 Similar items would have been used at Herod’s banquet.

-He is presented by history as a libertine (sex, banquet, luxury), but in fact he never had the multiple wives his father had, nor the murderous family feuds.
+Herod Antipas is presented as a libertine (sex, banquet, luxury), but in fact he never had the multiple wives his father had, nor the murderous family feuds.
 He liked to utter threats rather than take action, hoping the threat would do the job.

 He was a man of his time, believing in magic and magicians.
 He was also interested in theology and ideas.